fleetdm/fleet/docs/REST API/rest-api.md

 ### Add software

-_Available in Fleet Premium_
+_Available in Fleet Premium._

-Add software package to install on macOS, Windows, and Linux (Ubuntu) hosts.
+Add a software package to install on macOS, Windows, and Linux (Ubuntu) hosts.

 `POST /api/v1/fleet/software/package`